 As Heston gets out of his car at the Olympic we get another shot featuring the Tower Theatre as we look east on 8th.
 Thanks to the blog "Dear Old Hollywood" for this one.
 It comes from their 2009 article "The Omega Man - Film Locations."
 The site Omega Planet also has shots of many filming locations.

 It's movie time!
 In the booth striking the arc in a Magnarc.
 Well, a more experienced projectionist would do it with the door closed.

 In the auditorium watching "Woodstock."
 Not the first time -- he knows all the lines.
 It's unknown where this was shot -- the sidewall decor doesn't look like the Olympic's.

 Heading out after the show at the Olympic.
-If you'd like to learn more about the theatre, we've got three pages on the Olympic Theatre with many photos inside and out.
+If you'd like to learn more about the theatre see the pages about the Olympic Theatre on the Los Angeles Theatres site for many photos inside and out.
 The building is now used for retail.